 Osteoarthritis, the most common form of arthritis, is a wear and tear condition that destroys joint cartilage.
-Joint cartilage is durable, smooth tissue that covers the ends of bones where joints are located.
-It cushions the bones during movement, and because it is smooth and slippery, it allows for motion with minimal friction.
-Trauma, repetitive movement, or for no apparent reason, the cartilage wears down exposing the bone ends.
-Over time, cartilage destruction can result in painful bone-on-bone contact, swelling, and loss of motion.
+Joint cartilage is durable, smooth tissus that covers the ends of bones where joints are located.
+It cushions the bones during movement, and because it is smooth and stimum it allows for motion with minimal friction.
+Trauma, repetitive movement, or for no appair the cartilage wears down exposing the bone ends.
+Over time, cartilage destruction c painful bone-on-bone contact, swelling, and loss of motion.